KonH/UDBase/README.md

 }
 ```

-### Component helpers
+### Controller helpers
-You can call any component logics using helpers that provide static methods which hide concrete component instance.
+You can call any controller logics using helpers that provide static methods which hide concrete controller instance.

 **How to use:**

-Create helper class used ComponentHelper with your component interface:
+Create helper class used ControllerHelper with your controller interface:

 ```
-public class Test : ComponentHelper<ITest> {
+public class Test : ControllerHelper<ITest> {
 }
 ```

-And declare methods to cover your component logics:
+And declare methods to cover your controller logics:

 ```
-public class Test : ComponentHelper<ITest> {
+public class Test : ControllerHelper<ITest> {
 		public static int MyMethod() {
 			if(Instance != null) {
 				return Instance.MyMethod();